BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 ## `length`

-`lenght` is a built-in function that returns the number of characters in a string:
+`length` is a built-in function that returns the number of characters in a string:

 ```@repl chap08
 fruits = "🍌 🍎 🍐"